6 highlights from Ukraine envoy Bill Taylor's 'explosive' testimony

 4. Taylor says it became clear to him that the aid freeze was tied to the Biden probe

 Ukrainian officials found out about the hold on aid on Aug.
-29, after a story in Politico.
+29, after an article appeared in Politico.

 "It had still not occurred to me that the hold on security assistance could be related to the 'investigations.'
 That, however, would soon change," Taylor wrote.